puredelorean/jayofelony-pwnagotchi-bluetooth-tether-fix/README.md

 * Uses `setsid` to detach the connection process so it doesn't drop when the boot terminal switches.
 * Uses a scanning loop to wait out the Network Manager's boot-time interface resets.
-* Automatically gives an IP address so the pwnagotchi is visible on portdroid (I use portdroid to get the IP of the pwny)
+* Automatically gives an IP address so the pwnagotchi is visible on Ning or anything to find it's ip address (I suggest [Ning (Open Source AND Rootless](https://github.com/csicar/Ning)

 ## Prerequisites
 - **Bluetooth Tethering ON in your phone**.
 Not sure if the blueotooth tethering option in the `config.toml` being `true` helped but I did that.
 Don't forget to set the config toml to either android or ios.